Deutsche Telekom pledges to invest 'billions' in Hungarian broadband network

 Hottges and Prime Minister Viktor Orban agreed on Friday to give every Hungarian household access to the broadband network by 2018, under a deal which also involves government and European Union support.

-Deutsche Telekom owns 60 percent of national telecoms company Magyar Telekom MTEL.BU, which competes in mobile services with Britain's Vodafone Group (VOD.L), Norway's Telenor ASA (TEL.OL) as well as cable group Liberty Global's (LBTYA.O) unit UPC Holding LBTYAH.UL.
+Deutsche Telekom owns 60 percent of national telecoms company Magyar Telekom, which competes in mobile services with Britain's Vodafone Group, Norway's Telenor ASA as well as cable group Liberty Global's unit UPC Holding.

 "Deutsche Telekom will invest several hundred billion forints in Hungary over the next few years," Hottges told a news conference.